MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 # Assign policies to your users in Microsoft Teams

-> [!NOTE]
+> [!IMPORTANT]
+> **Note the following about one of the features discussed in this article, policy assignment to groups**:
-> **[Policy assignment to groups using the Microsoft Teams admin center](#group-policy-assignment-admin-center)**, hasn't yet been released.
-It's been announced, and it's coming soon. **[Policy assignment to groups using PowerShell](#group-policy-assignment-powershell)**, is currently only available in private preview.
+> - [Policy assignment to groups using the Microsoft Teams admin center](#groupassignmentadmincenter), hasn't yet been released.
+It's been announced, and it's coming soon.
+> - [Policy assignment to groups using PowerShell](#groupassignmentpowershell), is currently only available in private preview.
 The Powershell cmdlets for this feature are in the pre-release Teams PowerShell module.
+>
-To stay on top of the release status of this feature, check out the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=61185).
+> To stay on top of the release status of this feature, check out the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=61185).

 As an admin, you use policies to control the Teams features that are available to users in your organization.
 For example, there are calling policies, meeting policies, and messaging policies, to name just a few.